songokas/clipboard-sync/CHAGELOG.md

 - heartbeat configuration and cli argument
 - retrieve public ip address feature
 - file, directory notification changes
+- ntp-server and message-valid-for cli and configuration

 ### Changed
 - reuse receiver socket for sending
 - cli and configuration bind_address, send_using_address can take multiple values
+- use xchacha instead of chacha

 ## [1.1.0] - 2021-02-27